sendgrid/docs/source/API_Reference/Web_API/Customer_Subuser_API/subusers.md

 {% anchor h2 %}
 Enable Website Access To A Subuser
 {% endanchor %}
-Allow a subuser to login to the SendGrid website.
+Allow a subuser to log in to the SendGrid website.
 Does not affect email sending permissions.
 New subusers are enabled by default.

 {% parameters enablewebsite %}
  {% parameter user Yes 'Subuser must be under your account' 'Subuser to enable website access' %}